metatube-community/metatube-community.github.io/index.md

 ## Usage

-- After adding movies, click `scan library` button.
+- Click `Scan Library` button after adding movies.
 - Use `Refresh Metadata` to update metadata.
 - Use `Identify` to search for specific movies.